The 3 Most Popular Distressing Techniques for Furniture

 Step 2) Applying the “resist” medium

 What you’ll do now is apply a “resist” medium in the places that you’d like the second paint layer to come off.
 Our medium of choice is our Beeswax Distressing Bar.
-You could also experiment with our natural wax, petroleum jelly, or candle wax.
+You could also experiment with our Clear Wax, petroleum jelly, or candle wax.

 Rub the Beeswax Distressing Bar on a few sections of your piece.
 The wax is going to resist the second paint layer in those places and the paint will come right off when you distress it.
 Generally, you’ll want to apply the Beeswax Distressing Bar to areas of your piece that would naturally get more wear and tear such as edges, corners, and any raised detailing.